abinit/abinit/doc/tutorial/paral_images.md

 using a LDA exchange-correlation functional.

-You can visualize the initial and final states of the reaction below (H atoms are in white, the O atom is in red and the N atom in grey).
+You can visualize the initial and final states of the reaction below (H atoms are in white, the O atom is in red and the N atom in blue).

 ![initial state](paral_images_assets/Initial1.png)